-I have found an injured reptile on the road, what should I do?
+I have found an injured badger on the road, what should I do?

 British Reptiles are protected under UK Law.
 The Wildlife and Countryside Act 1981 states that it is illegal to kill, harm, injure or trade in any species.
 Two of our native species are endangered – so it is vital to leave them alone, unless they need help.